 In today’s society, interactions with toxic people are almost impossible to avoid.
-But learning how to deal with them effectively is an essential skill that can improve our mental and emotional well-being.
+However, learning how to deal with them effectively is essential to improve our mental and emotional well-being.
 This article will explore seven practical techniques to help you navigate challenging situations with toxic individuals.

 - THE IMPACT OF TOXIC PEOPLE ON OUR LIVES